-SCOUT'S NAME TROOP SITE Please ask everyone in your troop (adult and child) the years or older.
-If any question is positive, list their na - 1.
-Any visit to a doctor or clinic since the last exam?
+SCOUT'S NAME TROOP SITE Please ask everyone in your troop (adult and child years or older.
+If any question is positive, list their) the following question s.
+This must be do ne by someone 2 1.
+Any visit to a doctor or clinic since the last example. m?
 YES NO 2.
-Any recent illness, injury, rash, or allergic reaction ?
-3. Any ongoing treatment or medication not handed i nto the nurse?
-4. Any medication taken 30 days prior to camp, that you are not on now?
-5. Do you feel fine and do they look fine at present?
+Any recent illness, injury, rash, or allergic react ion?
+3. Any ongoing treatment or medication not hande ed into the nurse?
+4. Any medication taken 30 days prior to camp, th at you are not on now?
+5. Do you feel fine and do they look fine at presen t?
+D :